chmanishreddy775/cortex-track-avs/README.md

-# Cortex Track (SentinalOR) — AI Surgical Asset Verification System
+# Cortex Track  — AI Surgical Asset Verification System

 Real-time computer vision system that monitors surgical trays and verifies operator identity using YOLOv8 object detection and face recognition, with automated breach alerts and a live monitoring dashboard.